shaharyakir/tontutorials/03-client/index.md

   * Select 'Edit Menu Button URL'

-  * Type your ngrok URL
+  * Type your github pages URL

-* Open your webapp within telegram and launch it
+* Go to your bot in Telegram and launch the webapp